alastria/test-environment/README.md

   - Execute the docker container construction processes in the other terminal: `bash launch.sh`

-  - Check localhost:22000 to see the block explorer running.
+  - Check localhost:8888 to see the block explorer running.
+You can customize the port in the vagrant-local-example file and in the EXPLORER_PORT variable of the env.sh file.

   - You can execute `sudo bash bin/start_ethstats.sh` to see ethstats.
 Open localhost:3000 in a browser.

   - You can send transactions through geth or truffle.
 Just use a terminal to execute either of them.
 Alternatively, you can now clone the alastria-lib-example and alastria-lib repositories.
+[WIP]

   <!-- - Geth 1.9.5.
 Recommended procedure: -- IS INSTALLED ALONG QUORUM
     ```